ivanvorobei/SPStorkController/README.md

 }
 ```

-Please, not init `SPStorkTransitioningDelegate` like here:
+Please, do not init `SPStorkTransitioningDelegate` like this:

 ```swift
 controller.transitioningDelegate = SPStorkTransitioningDelegate()
 ```

-You will get error about weak property.
+You will get an error about weak property.

 ### Video Tutorial

-You can see how to use `SPStorkController` and how customize it in this video.
-For English speakers I added subtitles, dont foget turn on it:
+You can see how to use `SPStorkController` and how to customize it in this video.
+For English speakers I’ve added subtitles, don’t forget to turn them on:

 [![Tutorial on YouTube](https://rawcdn.githack.com/IvanVorobei/SPStorkController/03327b014f2376ca7151dd5aa90b794a2643600e/Recource/spstork-preivew.jpg)](https://youtu.be/wOTNGswT2-0)

-In my YouTube channel you can find videos about Xcode and Design.
-I will appreciate if you are a subscriber and like.
+On my YouTube channel you can find videos about Xcode and Design.
+I would appreciate it if you like and subscribe.
 If you do not want to watch the video, I wrote a small wiki below.

 ### Light StatusBar

-For set `light` status bar for presented controller, user `preferredStatusBarStyle` propert.
+To set `light` status bar for presented controller, use `preferredStatusBarStyle` property.
 Also set `modalPresentationCapturesStatusBarAppearance`.
 See example:

 ```swift
 import UIKit